MKLab-ITI/JGNN/tutorials/GraphClassification.md

 ## Defining the architecture

-The `LayeredBuilder` already introduce the input variable *h0* for sample features.
+The `LayeredBuilder` already introduces the input variable *h0* for sample features.
 We can use to it to pass node features to the architectures, so we only need to add a second input storing the (sparse) adjacency matrix per `.var("A")`.
-We can proceed to define a GNN architecture, for instance as explained in
+We can proceed to define a GNN architecture, for instance as explained in previous tutorials.

 This time, though, we do not aim to classify nodes but the whole graph.
 For this reason, we need to pool top layer node representations, for instance by averaging them across all nodes per `.layer("h{l+1}=softmax(mean(h{l}, row))")`.
-Note that we apply the softmax per normal.
+Remember to apply a softmax activation for classification tasks.
 Finally, we need to set up the top layer as the built model's output per `.out("h{l}")`.

 An example architecture following these principles is the following: